Welcome to Zorro! Getting Started

 |Select a script from the Strategy

-new script.
+folder.
 See scripts for

-included, and tutorial for writing
+included scripts, and tutorial for writing

 Select the asset to trade.
 With multi-asset scripts,